prismika/Bushel/README.md

 # Compilation Instructions
 Simply type 'make'.
 If you have make installed, you're done!
 If that was so fun you want to do it again, type 'make clean' and then 'make' again.
-Wheee!
+Go to town!

 # Known Bugs
-1) The 'pause' command should suspend the shell, but instead it does nothing at all because I coudn't figure that one out.
-Sorry :(
+1) The 'pause' command should suspend the shell, but instead it does nothing at all.
-2) Segfaults if given a picture of a dog with a saddle and a baby riding it.
+2) Output is sometimes converted to powerpoint before displaying.
-3) Output is sometimes converted to powerpoint before displaying.
+3) Belittles you for unnecessary use of blockchain.
 4) Emits radiation when compiled on TempleOS.